Same-sex marriage in Vermont: 2000 elections and aftermath

 The November 2000 elections, with the Assembly and governorship at stake, became a referendum on civil unions.
 Opponents of civil unions adopted "Take Back Vermont" as their slogan and covered the landscape with their signs.
 It had been used previously to protest a property tax and represented anger at the state government across an array of issues even as the campaign's focus was on civil unions.
 The campaign hoped to win control of both houses of the Vermont Assembly for the Republicans and possibly even unseat Dean who had been governor since 1991.
 Garrison Nelson, a political science professor at the University of Vermont, called the fall campaign "a real, honest-to-goodness, social issue bonfire".

 Six incumbent legislators who supported civil unions lost in the September primaries, five Republicans and one Democrat.
 One of the Republicans who lost was two-term Senator Peter Brownell, who described being lobbied by clergy on both sides and asked: "So whose religion am I obligated statutorily to abide by?"
 The Roman Catholic Bishop of Burlington, Kenneth Angell, testified against the civil union bill before a House committee and sent mailings with such headings as "How Would Jesus Vote?" and "Vote Your Informed Conscience."
 Both sides and candidates at all levels attracted unusual amounts of out-of-state money, including funds from the national political parties, and the amounts raised broke all records for political races in Vermont.
 An election day opinion poll by Voter News Service reported that Vermonters were evenly divided, and the election results were mixed.
-Dean won reelection and the Democrats held their majority in the state Senate, which would block any attempt to repeal of the civil unions legislation, though their margin of control was just 16 to 14.
+Dean won reelection and the Democrats held their majority in the Senate, which would block any attempt to repeal the civil union legislation, though their margin of control was just 16 to 14.
 In the primary and the general election combined, 16 incumbent supporters of civil unions were not returned to the Assembly.
 Republicans took control of the House for the first time in 14 years.
 Bishop Angell viewed it as a defeat: "I was very disappointed.
 We spent a great deal of time and effort trying to work for certain causes, and it just seems that we were not heard....
 I never, ever thought in my lifetime that I would be trying to convince people that marriage is between a man and a woman.
 They call it civil unions here, but it's nothing more than marriage under another name."